infu/nftanvil/apps/docs/docs/sdk/integration.md

 ### Collection authenticity

 Most IC NFTs use the canister id to provide authenticity.
 One collection - one canister.
-This limits them to the technical limits IC has for one canister like memory, bandwidth, computations, etc. Instead the Anvil protocol is using account id of the author.
+This limits them to the technical limits IC has for one canister like memory, bandwidth, computations, etc. Instead, the Anvil protocol is using account id of the author.
 It can be derived from a pub/private key in a file, which is how `npx anvil` CLI does it.
-Or from Internet Identity or other identity provider allowing anyone to mint as few as one NFT, without having to spawn a whole new canister and take the burden of paying forever for it.
+Or from Internet Identity or other identity providers allowing anyone to mint as few as one NFT, without having to spawn a whole new canister and take the burden of paying forever for it.

-Basically one address generated from pub/private key is one collection id.
+Basically, one address generated from a pub/private key is one collection id.
 Since canisters have a principal and can generate many addresses from it, one canister can be the author of many NFTA collections.

 This also allows a game or dapp to mint on demand and scale without worrying about technical limits.

 This puts one collection inside many nft canisters inside the cluster.
 Frontends just decode nft id, take slot from it, the map and connect to the right canister.

-Currently there is no author → nft index in the cluster, but we will add one at some point.
+Currently, there is no author → nft index in the cluster, but we will add one at some point.
 We are gathering info on what is required, so we can build IC version of this.

-To get that data you could download the whole history, go trough transactions and rebuild the state.
-Then you could extract all kinds of valuable data for your exact usecase.
+To get that data you could download the whole history, go through transactions and rebuild the state.
+Then you could extract all kinds of valuable data for your exact use case.

-We have done it off-chain and you can temporary use this API (However for better decentralisation its advised that you make your own or switch to the canister version of this when it becomes available)
+We have done it off-chain and you can temporarily use this API (However for better decentralization it's advised that you make your own or switch to the canister version of this when it becomes available)

 ```jsx
 // This will return all nfts created by an address (basic meta)